Minnesota Wildflowers

 Flower: Flower shape: 4-petals Cluster type: spike

-[photo of flowers] Flowers are whorled around the stem at the top of the plant in a spike up to 12 inches long, blooming from the bottom of the spike up.
-Individual flowers are 1 to 2 inches across with 4 diamond-shaped petals and 8 long yellow stamens.
-The flowers bloom at night and close up in the morning.
+[photo of flowers] Flowers are whorled around the stem at the top of the plant in a spike up to 12 inches long, blooming from the bottom up.
+Flowers are 1 to 2 inches across with 4 yellow diamond-shaped petals and 8 long yellow stamens surrounding a style with a cross-shaped stigma that typically rises well above the stamens.
+The 4 sepals behind the flower are narrowly lance shaped, 5/8 to 1 inch long, folded sharply back at flowering. usually in 2 pairs still connected along one edge (connivent).
+The calyx tube is ¾ to about 1½ inches long and resembles a flower stalk, attached between the base of the sepals and the ovary nestled in the leaf axil.
+The flowers bloom at night and on cloudy days.
 One plant may have several spikes, each at the end of branching stems.

-[photo of leaves] Leaves are narrow and twisted with wavy edges, to 4 inches long and ¾ inch wide, with little or no leaf stem.
+[photo of leaves] Leaves are narrow and often twisted with wavy edges, to 4 inches long and ¾ inch wide, covered in short hairs, mostly toothless, with little or no stalk.
 Attachment is alternate and the leaves are often crowded on the stem.
-First year plants have a basal rosette of stemmed leaves that are broadest at the tip end.
+First year plants have a basal rosette of stalked leaves that is up to 6 inches in diameter.
+Stems are mostly erect, unbranched or branched at the base, also covered in short hairs.

 Notes: